Watermarking Language Models with Error Correcting Codes: Theoretical Results

-This theorem bounds the error probability in terms of the average entropy $h=\EE[B,Y]{\sum_{i=1}^n H(Q_i)}/n$ of the language model, showing that the frequency of errors is both upper and lower bounded by a monotone decreasing function of $h$.
+This theorem bounds the error probability via the average entropy $h=\EE[B,Y]{\sum_{i=1}^n H(Q_i)}/n$ of the language model, showing that the frequency of errors is both upper and lower bounded by a monotone decreasing function of $h$.
 In particular $\EE{d_H(B,Y)/n}\to 0$ as $h\to 1$.
 This is consistent with watermarking being easier when the entropy is high.

 The above result shows that the mean of $\Delta:=\sum_{i=1}^n\vert 1/2-Q_i\vert$ is upper bounded by $n\sqrt{1-h^2}/2$.
 Therefore, it is reasonable to assume that for some $C>1$ and a small $\ep_n>0$, $\Delta \le \kappa n\sqrt{1-h^2}/2$ with probability at least $1-\ep_n$.
 Our next result will be presented under this condition.